Customer small business financing solutions delivered through a single, online application.

 Here are some of the most common beauty salon costs to consider.

 Paying for a space to run your beauty salon will be one of your most significant monthly expenses.
 Additionally, you’ll need to consider that your space will probably undergo renovations.
 For example, it may need new flooring or proper plumbing.
 Rent ranges widely depending on the space you’re seeking.
-The starting cost to rent a salon booth, which is around 100 square feet, starts at $400.
+Renting a salon booth costs an average of $400 per month, but can range from $250 to $1,200.
 Normal salon spaces will cost you anywhere from $1,500 to $4,000 a month.

 With the right equipment, your salon should operate without a hitch.
 You can choose to either purchase your equipment up front or lease it.
 You may be able to lower equipment costs by purchasing used equipment from other beauty salon owners.
 However, most find leasing new equipment to be a better option.

 Before opening your salon, do your due diligence.
 Each state requires different licensing and permits.
 If you fail to get proper licensing, you’ll potentially pay a hefty fee.
 At the minimum, you should have a business and cosmetology license.
 But if you plan on adding services such as facials or nail care, you’ll also need the respective health permits.
 You may also want to consider obtaining a resale permit if you plan on selling products in your salon.
 Licenses charge annual or bi-annual fees to renew.
-On average, a business license is $50 to $100 per year.
+On average, business licenses and permits can cost anywhere from $50 to $1500 per year.

 When it comes to beauty, keeping up with the latest trends is a must.
 Having a variety of color dyes, stylizing products, and miscellaneous items in stock will allow you to accommodate last-minute client changes.
-Unfortunately, beauty supplies aren’t cheap—they can cost you anywhere from $2,000 to $15,000.
+Unfortunately, beauty supplies aren’t cheap—they can add up quickly and cost up to $20,000 to start.

 If you plan on having a few stylists, payroll will be a substantial expense on your operating budget.
 On top of paying their salaries, taxes, and benefits, the real cost of an employee is typically 1.25 times their base salaries.
 According to a study by JP Morgan, 62% of business owners struggle to consistently make payroll on time.
 So if you can’t make payroll consistently, you risk losing your best stylists.
 Almost half of Americans say that if they experience payroll delays twice, they’ll start looking for a new job.